ascend-io/ascend-community/ottos-expeditions/README.md

 [![PyPI](https://img.shields.io/pypi/v/ottos-expeditions.svg)](https://pypi.org/project/ottos-expeditions)

-Python package and Ascend Projects for Otto's Expeditions!
+This directory is where you'll find the Python package and Ascend Projects for Otto's Expeditions, an Ascend adventure! ✨

 ## Layout